baconjs/bacon.js/README.md

 this method is `do` which is temporarily supported for backward compatibility.

-`streamOrProperty.not()` returns a stream/property that inverts boolean values
+`observable.not()` returns a stream/property that inverts boolean values

-`streamOrProperty.flatMap(f)` for each element in the source stream, spawn a new stream using the function `f`.
+`observable.flatMap(f)` for each element in the source stream, spawn a new stream using the function `f`.
 Collect events from each of the spawned streams into the result stream.
 This is very similar to selectMany in RxJs.